 You can explore the various fellowships we advise students on.
 Johns Hopkins students have consistently won a generous share of these fellowships, and you can start by reading about their experiences.
 Or we invite you to join our listserv.

-However you begin, your next step is to come in and start the conversation with us.
-To request a meeting, visit our contact page.
+However you begin, your next step is to come in and start a conversation with us.
+To find out when our drop-in office hours are or to request a meeting, please visit our contact page.